oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     * **object**
         object should support serialize/deserialize, option "class" is required for this type
     * **entity**
-        Doctrine entity, option "class" is required and must be a class of Doctrine entity, also options "managed_entity", "bind" and "multiple" can be used
+        Doctrine entity, option "class" is required and it must be a Doctrine manageable class
 * **label**
     *string*
     Label can be shown in the UI
+* **entity_acl**
+    Defines an ACL for the specific entity stored in this attribute.
+    * **update**
+        *boolean*
+        Can entity be updated.
+Default value is true.
+    * **delete**
+        *boolean*
+        Can entity be deleted.
+Default value is true.
 * **property_path**
     *string*
-    Used to work with attribute value by reference and specifies path to data storage
+    Used to work with attribute value by reference and specifies path to data storage.
+If property path is specified then all other attribute properties except name are optional - they can be automatically guessed based on last element (field) of property path.
 * **options**
-    Options of this attribute.
+    Options of an attribute.
 Currently next options are supported
     * **class**
         *string*
         Fully qualified class name.
 Allowed only when type either entity or object.
-    * **managed_entity**
-        *boolean*
-        Allowed only when type is entity.
-        If *true* than Workflow can be found by entity.
-It's useful when you need to give to user possibility to start Workflow that is applicable for specific entity.
-    * **bind**
-        *boolean*
-        By default is *true* when *managed_entity* is *true*.
-Allowed only when type is entity.
-If true than instances of Workflow will be bound to entity that is saved in data as value of this attribute.
-It's useful when you need to find all Workflow Items that are connected with entity instance.
-    * **multiple**
-        *boolean (false - default)*
-        By default is same as managed_entity value.
-        If *true* than it will be possible to multiple instances of Workflow for this entity.
-If *false* than the restriction of one instance of Workflow for entity will be applied.
-Also false value is possible only if bind is true because of check relation between instances of Workflow and entity is possible only when bind is true.

 **Notice**
 Attribute configuration does not contain any information about how to render attribute on step forms,